 My point is that the cheap ass managers should add a few more bartenders to the payroll.
 I know this will never happen because bartenders know that with fewer of them behind the bar, the more money they earn through tips.
 Why split the tips four ways when you just split it in half.
 That mentality is what makes alcohol a drug and not something for social enjoyment.

-In one of the new comments the “;bartender” mentioned that 600 people were served by 3 bartenders, which is why he’s a “;super-star”.
+In one of the new comments, the “bartender” mentioned that 600 people were served by 3 bartenders, which is why he’s a “super-star”.
 That’s a really bad ratio if the bartenders are trying to control over consumption.
-And please don’t underestimate the serious of alcohol over consumption, lots of people die everyday from drinking related causes.
+And please don’t underestimate the seriousness of alcohol overconsumption, lots of people die every day from drinking-related causes.
 Can I make that any clearer?

 The other thing is that bartenders get paid great money.
 We can make a lot more than professionals like Engineers, Molecular Biologists and the like.
 So I don’t understand why all these bartenders complain.
 Actually, maybe I do understand.
 Many bartenders have only ever bartended, so they don’t realize how good they have it.

 1. The idea of the surly bartender stems back to the days of prohibition.
 Back then bartenders were more or less drug dealers and if anyone threatened their “career” they’d get 86’d.
 Today it is a little different, so maybe we should dispatch with the angry bartender mentality.

 2. I’ve said it before, and I’ll say it again, bartenders think that speed behind the bar is the only thing that matters, but they are dead wrong.
 Working efficiently is good, but just because you can work at a MacDonald’s level doesn’t mean your drinks are good.